manuelclavel/vgupe2020/day1.md

 * General information/constraints:
   - Cities can have several public sport centres.
-  - Each sport centre can have several badminton courts
+  - Each sport centre can have several badminton courts.
-  - Sport centres have the same operating hours: 7am to 9pm,
+  - Sport centres have the same operating hours: 7am to 9pm.
-   - Badminton courts can be booked  either for 45 minutes, 1 hour, 1h 15 minutes
-or 1h 30 minutes. within the operating hours, 7-days a week, all year round.
+   - Badminton courts can be booked  either for 45 minutes, 1 hour, 1 hour and 15 minutes or 1 hour and 30 minutes, within the operating hours, 7-days a week, all year round.
-   - A user can not book more than 3 badminton courts (in total) in advance.
+   - A user cannot book more than 3 badminton courts (in total) in advance.
-   - No online payment.
-Payment is made at the sport centres
+   - Payments are made at the sport centres.
+No online payment is available.
    - If there are past booking  pending of payment, no booking in advance is allowed.
-   - A user can cancel any booking, but at least 24 hours before the start-time of the booking.
+   - A user can cancel any booking (at not cost), but it must be done at least 24 hours before the start-time of the booking.
-Cancel a booking does have any cost (free cancelling).

 * Main functionality:
-* For users/badminton players:
+** For users/badminton players:
    - Upon selecting a city (within the consortium) and a date, the user can see all the __slots__
 (i.e., badminton-court; slot-start-time; slot-end-time)